Healthy Homes Assessment Naenae

 Rental Property Home Assessments Naenae

-Rental property areas affected to the Healthy Homes Standards in Naenae include each:
+Property rental areas that are affected with Healthy Homes Standards.
+Healthy Homes Standard in Naenae include each:

 • Living Rooms